Honour Among Thieves

 And do you think the situation is reversed?
 If you’re ever accused of cheating, do you think the thieves will come to your rescue?
 “Him?
 Nah, he’s no thief.
 He just knows us.
 We’re the thieves.”
 Ha!
 They’ll accuse you to take the heat off themselves.

 These thieves also cheat anyone they think they can put one over on, including others they consider less capable in their “line of work.”
 They’d “cheat their own grandmothers”, the saying goes.

-That’s what I mean about honor among thieves.
+That’s what I mean about honour among thieves.
 There is none.